 To ensure this file can be created when running your app on an Android device, in Settings, on the Capabilities tab, confirm that External Storage is selected.

-For more detailed examples of how logging can be implemented, see the enterprise templates of Player and Survey123 supplied with AppStudio.
+For more detailed examples of how logging can be implemented, see the enterprise templates of AppStudio Player and ArcGIS Survey123 supplied with AppStudio.